cicsdev/cics-java-liberty-mq-jms/README.md

 1. Optionally, change the name of the JVMSERVER in the .warbundle file in the com.ibm.cicsdev.mqjms.cf.cicsbundle project from DFHWLP to the name of the JVMSERVER resource defined in CICS

-1. Using the CICS Explorer, export the com.ibm.cicsdev.mqjms.cf.cicsbundle project to a zFS directory

 1. Define and install a CICS BUNDLE resource definition referring to the deployed bundle directory on zFS in step 8, and ensure all resources are enabled